DerekYang2/CType/README.md

 - Json data and setting loading

 ## Build
 The only dependency is Raylib, which already has static libraries for Windows and Linux included in the `lib` folder.
 The makefile currently automatically detects Windows versus Linux operating systems.
-Feel free to make custom tweaks.
+Feel free to make custom tweaks. `libraylib.a` is a static library for raylib version 4.5, with custom tweaks for blending modes.
+The alpha blending in Raylib is drastically improved with a custom function as outlined in https://github.com/raysan5/raylib/pull/2741.

 ### Windows
 Call `mingw32-make all` in the root directory of the project to compile the executable.
 Call `mingw32-make run` to run the `.exe`, or run it directly by other means.
 If you want to compile and run the `.exe` in one command, call `mingw32-make default`.